robertpiosik/CodeWebChat/README.md

 ## Introduction

-**The limitations of LLMs**

-Large language models are trained on vast, curated datasets targeting many use cases.
-For code generation, model's training involves analyzing millions of simulated problem-solving flows, such as arriving at the accepted answer from a given StackOverflow question.
-For the purpose of agentic coding, models are trained on an additional layer of data that simulates gathering context and planning its next steps.

-Because the model is only as smart as examples it has seen in its training, and all it does is mindless pattern matching—letting it face big, real-world, noisy codebases all by itself could be above its true capabilities, severly huriting accuracy and cost-efficiency.
+Large language models are brilliant, yet mindless pattern matchers.
+They can't by themselves _imagine_ what noise (examples) could help them generate better outputs.
+To mitigate this limitation, other tools ask you to put effort into planning—a practice of expanding prompts, so the model can do better job at finding relevant files.
+This is slow, token-hungry, and dilutes model's attention for the task.

+Code Web Chat places context ownership in developer's hands.
+By guiding the model with hand-picked context, **save time** writing simple instructions, **save money** using smaller models, **ensure privacy** by never sending your codebase for external indexing and **security** by not running arbitrary commands.

 **Context-first approach**

-Meet a non-agentic workflow—select files that make an environment for the task, enter instructions, and send message with your favorite chatbot or a model provider of choice.
+Meet CWC's pioneering non-agentic workflow—select files that make the environment for the task, enter instructions, and send message with your favorite chatbot or a model provider of choice.

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
 Steer the model to higher quality outputs, like no coding agent can.

-Constructed messages, in their simple form, free from the tool-calling noise focus the model's whole attention on the task.
+Constructed prompt is straightforward and focus the model's whole attention on the task.
 Example:

 ```
 Implement a subtract function.